House GOP leader amps up pressure on Cheney over Trump barbs

 “The 2020 presidential election was not stolen.
 Anyone who claims it was is spreading THE BIG LIE, turning their back on the rule of law, and poisoning our democratic system,” she wrote.

-In response to Cheney, Trump issued a fresh statement reiterating his desire to see her defeated by another Republican in next year’s Wyoming GOP primary and claiming that people in Wyoming “never liked her much.”
+In response to Cheney, Trump issued a fresh statement reiterating his desire to see her defeated by another Republican in next year’s Wyoming GOP primary and claiming that people in her state “never liked her much.”

+Underscoring the Republican rift, Cheney criticized Trump anew at a a donor event she attended over the weekend with the conservative American Enterprise Institute at Sea Island, Georgia, according to a person familiar with the situation and granted anonymity to discuss it.

+“We can’t embrace the notion the election is stolen.
+It’s a poison in the bloodstream of our democracy,” Cheney said, in comments first reported by CNN.
+“We can’t whitewash what happened on Jan.
+6 or perpetuate Trump’s big lie.
+It is a threat to democracy.
+What he did on Jan.
+6 is a line that cannot be crossed.”

+In another illustration of internal GOP tensions, Cheney and McCarthy have not appeared together at House Republican leadership news conferences for weeks.

-The divisions come with Republicans optimistic about their chances of winning back control of the House in the 2022 elections.
-The GOP believes it has a trove of issues to use against Democrats by attacking President Joe Biden’s handling of the huge numbers of migrants trying to cross the Southwest border and for not prompting pandemic-shuttered schools and businesses to reopen faster.
+Republicans believe Democrats will be vulnerable over President Joe Biden’s handling of the huge numbers of migrants trying to cross the Southwest border and for not prompting pandemic-shuttered schools and businesses to reopen faster.

 In February, conservatives unhappy over Cheney’s confrontations with Trump overwhelmingly lost a secret ballot vote of House Republicans aimed at ousting her from her leadership job, 145-61.

 But in recent weeks, Cheney’s continued willingness to speak out against Trump has prompted fresh criticism of her.
-Cheney is a daughter of former Vice President Dick Cheney and like him is viewed as part of the GOP establishment, making her a natural target for the party’s pro-Trump conservatives.
+She is a daughter of former Vice President Dick Cheney and like him is viewed as part of the GOP establishment, making her a natural target for the party’s pro-Trump conservatives.

-McCarthy had told reporters that during the House GOP’s closed-door meeting that resulted in Cheney keeping her job, he had defended her.
+McCarthy has told reporters that during the House GOP’s closed-door February meeting that resulted in Cheney keeping her job, he had defended her.

 “People can have differences of opinion.
 That’s what you can have a discussion about.
 Liz has a right to vote her conscience,” McCarthy said then.

-McCarthy struck a completely different tone on Tuesday.
+However, McCarthy struck a completely different tone on Tuesday.
 He said GOP lawmakers are concerned about the party’s messaging, which is part of the No. 3 leader’s job.

-“What’s our best step forward that we could all work together instead of attacking one another,” McCarthy said.
+“What’s our best step forward, that we could all work together instead of attacking one another,” McCarthy said.